 I see it in my golden-aged friends.
 They are doing less and less and are frustrated with the rapid decline they see and feel in their abilities.
 Often, they are in such a state of denial that they engage in activities that have become high risk for them such as going for walks outside, alone, and without letting anyone know where they are going.
 I suppose we all end up there eventually.
 Even so, they don’t seem willing to work on things to try to slow down or reverse the aging process overall.

 So much research has been done over the past 30 years proving there are ways to slow down the aging process.
-There are a lot of studies to back me up on this, for instance: Exercise: Benefits of Exercise (“older adults can gain a lot by staying physically active”); Exercise and aging: Can you walk away from Father Time? (“no man can stop the clock, but every man can slow its tick”); and Physical Activity and Mental Health (“the healthy physical body goes hand in hand with a healthy mind”).
+There are a lot of studies to back me up on this, for instance: Exercise: Benefits of Exercise (“older adults can gain a lot by staying physically active”); and Exercise and aging: Can you walk away from Father Time? (“no man can stop the clock, but every man can slow its tick”).

 People think I’m crazy to work out as much as I do, take the amount of supplements I do, and put as much effort into my relationships as I do.
 If only they understood – it’s about slowing down the aging process and improving my quality of life for the long term.
 It’s an investment that is worth it to me.
 I want my bell curve to have a shape that is different from the average.
 I don’t want it to be a curve at all.